 An attorney can use this defense if every statement below is correct:

-- The defendant believed that they or another person was in the risk of being touched illegally or sustaining bodily injuries
+- The accused believed that they or another person was at risk of being touched illegally or sustaining bodily injuries

 - The accused thought that the application of violence was essential to protect against the danger

 - The accused did not use more force than was necessary to shield against the danger

 Should the defendant establish all these facts, then they have not violated the spousal battery law.

 A defendant could not be sentenced for spousal battery if they didn't touch their intimate partner willfully or on purpose.
 In other words, it was an accident.
 To assert this legal defense, you need to prove that you acted without criminal intent or culpable negligence.

 It is common for people to be accused of spousal battery.
 More often than not, the accusations stem from anger, jealousy, or the desire for vengeance.
 If you are wrongly accused, you might feel helpless.
 Fortunately, your competent domestic battery defense lawyer has experience with prior similar situations.
 So, he/she knows which issues to pay attention to as well as what proof to obtain to ensure the reality is exposed.